DmitryUlyanov/dmitryulyanov.github.io/_posts/2016-05-11-feed-forward-neural-doodle.md

 To learn a network generate textures we sample a batch of tensors, filled with random numbers.
 The generator processes these tensors and produces a batch of images $x = g_{\theta}(z)$.
 The images $x$ are scored with $L_{style}(x;y)$ and gradient $\frac {\partial L_{style}(x;y)}{\partial x}$ is computed.
 This gradient gets backpropagated into the network $g_{\theta}(z)$ and the parameters $\theta$ updated accordingly.
 The process is repeated for several thousands iterations.
 Now to generate a new texture sample you only need to sample $z$ and do a single forward pass with a network.

-The stylization is done in the similar way, but now we show the generator the image it needs to stylize along with the noize $z$.
+The stylization is done in the similar way, but now we show the generator the image it needs to stylize along with the noise $z$.

 The code is available on [github](https://github.com/DmitryUlyanov/texture_nets).